ibukye/CW2025/README.md

 - Easy : No modification
 - Normal : Speed will be increased as the player clears rows
 - Hard : Normal + Some bricks are placed before it starts(obstacle)
-- ??? : Hard + random obstacle generation (Unlocked after achieving 5000+ score in each mode)
+- Extra Hard : Hard + random obstacle generation (Unlocked after achieving 5000+ score in each mode)

 ---